SasikaA073/sasikaa073.github.io/_projects/icliq.md

 </div>

 `iCliQ` is a a wearable clicker for public speakers and other professionals, developed by our team `Comany of Noobs` for the EN1190 : Engineering Design Project module in Semester 2 at the Electronic and Telecom.
 Engineering - University of Moratuwa.

+All the design files (Altium and Solidworks files), code, documentation, user manual is available in [github repository](https://github.com/SasikaA073/EDP-iCliq-program)

 <div class="row">
     <div ><center>